Faares/Curated/topics/Geometrization-and-Poincaré-Conjecture.md

 # Geometrization and Poincaré Conjecture
-The path toward the Poincaré Conjecture proof was initially "started" by the work of Thurston's project, in which he aims to classify and study in-depth low-dimensional manifolds.
+The path toward the Poincaré Conjecture proof was initially "started" by the work of Thurston's project, in which he aimed to classify and study in-depth low-dimensional manifolds.

 The path can be seen as: